 Backscatter coefficient (σ° or Sigma-0) from Sentinel-3A S3A_SR_2_WAT product seems to be reasonable and compares well with that from other altimeters.
-The backscatter global histogram (or the probability density function, PDF) of Sentinel-3A SRAL for the whole of Cycle 024 (except the last two days) is shown in Figure 1.
-The shape of the PDF for this cycle is similar to that of all previous cycles since Cycle 012.
-Sentinel-3 PDF compares quite well with those of other altimeters (after adjusting Jason-2/3 by about 2.5 dB; not shown).
+The backscatter global histogram (or the probability density function, PDF) of Sentinel-3A SRAL for the whole of Cycle 026 (except the last two days) is shown in Figure 1.
+Sentinel-3 backscatter PDF compares quite well with those of other altimeters (after adjusting Jason-2/3 by about 2.5 dB; not shown).